This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Cook the shells in water according to package instructions, stirring occasionally to keep the pasta from sticking to the pot, then drain and set aside.
+- Cook the Pasta: Boil the shells according to the package directions, stirring occasionally to prevent sticking.
+Drain and set aside.

-- Spread ¼ cup of marinara sauce in the bottom of a 5×5-inch baking dish.
-Fill each shell with the ricotta mixture and place in the baking dish.
+- Assemble the Dish: Spread ¼ cup of marinara sauce in the bottom of a 5×5-inch baking dish.
+Fill each shell with the ricotta mixture and place them in the dish.

-- Uncover the dish, then bake for an additional 10 minutes or until the cheese has melted.
+- Finish Baking: Remove the foil and bake for another 10 minutes or until the cheese is melted.

-- Sprinkle with fresh basil or parsley if desired and enjoy hot.
+- Garnish and Serve: Sprinkle with fresh basil or parsley and serve.

 Notes